X16Community/x16-docs/X16 Reference - 12 - Hardware.md

 ### J3 (Unknown)

 Connect J8 for LPT Compat.
+(TODO: Is this the Centronics parallel port mode Lorin hinted at early on?)

 ### J4 Extra 65C22 Pins